Colitis: Treatment

+Treatment for this condition can include medications such as steroids and dietary changes.
+In some instances, hospitalization and surgery may be required.

-Moreover, several studies recently have found significant relationship between colitis and dairy allergy (including: cow milk, cow milk UHT and casein), suggesting some patients may benefit from an elimination diet.
+Moreover, several studies recently have found significant relationship between colitis and dairy allergy (including: cow milk, UHT cow milk and casein), suggesting some patients may benefit from an elimination diet.

 Microbiome modification

-The use of oral probiotic supplements to modify the composition and behaviour of the microbiome has been considered as a possible therapy for both induction and maintenance of remission in people with Crohn's disease and ulcerative colitis.
+The use of oral probiotic supplements to modify the composition and behavior of the microbiome has been considered as a possible therapy for both induction and maintenance of remission in people with Crohn's disease and ulcerative colitis.
 A Cochrane review in 2020 did not find clear evidence of improved remission likelihood, nor lower adverse events, in people with Crohn's disease, following probiotic treatment.

 For ulcerative colitis, there is low-certainty evidence that probiotic supplements may increase the probability of clinical remission.
 People receiving probiotics were 73% more likely to experience disease remission and over 2x as likely to report improvement in symptoms compared to those receiving a placebo, with no clear difference in minor or serious adverse effects.
 Although there was no clear evidence of greater remission when probiotic supplements were compared with 5‐aminosalicylic acid treatment as a monotherapy, the likelihood of remission was 22% higher if probiotics were used in combination with 5-aminosalicylic acid therapy.
 Whereas in people who are already in remission, it is unclear whether probiotics help to prevent future relapse, either as a monotherapy or combination therapy.

 Research

-In the lab, the CRISPR-Cas systems effectively killed C. difficile bacteria.
-Researchers tested this approach in mice infected with C. difficile.
-Two days after the CRISPR treatment, the mice showed reduced C. difficile levels.
-Next steps include retooling the phage to prevent C. difficile from returning after the initial effective killing.

-In 2022 Yang et al. published a report on a successful treatment, using mesenchymal stem cells, of experimental colitis in mice.
+One study reported successfully treating experimental colitis in mice with mesenchymal stem cells.

 Additional research was conducted by Huang et al. that analyzed specific genes and biological markers that are associated with the risk of colon cancer development in patients with colitis.
 The results showed a correlation between certain biomarkers and the development of disease.

 Colitis is common in parts of the world where helminthic colonisation is rare, and uncommon in those areas where most people carry worms.
 Infections with helminths may alter the autoimmune response that causes the disease.
 Early trials of Trichuris suis ova (TSO) showed promising results when used in people with IBD but later trials failed at Phase 2, and most were eventually discontinued.
 However, the phase 2 trials had used a different formulation of TSO from the one that had been used in the earlier studies that had shown positive outcomes.